NEOSidekick/NEOSidekick.MarkdownForAgents/README.md

 your content correctly out of the box; add a dedicated renderer only where the result needs improvement.

-Also check out our just launchen [NEOSidekick cms content editing agent v3](https://neosidekick.com/)
+Also check out our just launched [NEOSidekick cms content editing agent v3](https://neosidekick.com/)

 ## Why Markdown